merry-bits/DCache/README.md

 version-not-supported = "999"
 timestamp = YEAR : MONTH : DAY : HOUR : MINUTES : SECONDS ; UTC, Unix time
 ```

+#### To be added:

+The node to join should reuse the redundancy and replica values of the cluster
+and keep the own values until then at 1 only.
+Transmitting those values during
+the `connect-to-cluster` command should do the trick.

+This way a calculation for where a key should be store will always yield the
+exact same result, no matter which node makes the calculation.

 ### API protocol